Meditation as an Art of Life - a Basic Reader (free Ebook)

 In the book I seek to make this clear by constructing it as a guidance in, how this quite concrete can be put into practice.

-8) Meditation as an Art of Life – The Ancient Logos (about how I recently have discovered the book´s similarities with new scholarly depictions of ancient philosophy.
+9) Meditation as an Art of Life – The Ancient Logos (about how I recently have discovered the book´s similarities with new scholarly depictions of Greco-Roman philosophy).

-9) A Dictionary of Thought Distortions (update to the philosophical diary.
+10) A Dictionary of Thought Distortions (update to the philosophical diary.
 In the Socratic inquire technique I presented a few common thought distortions.
 This book is an expansion of the list.
-In many way this book is part of my own philosophical diary, and how I used critical thinking as a way of coming out of my spiritual crisis).
+In many ways this book is part of my own philosophical diary, and how I used critical thinking as a way of coming out of my spiritual crisis).

-Below you can download a free PDF version of the book.
-Note that this version not is fully edited.
+Below you can download a free pdf version of the book.

-Remember that they also are available from other Amazon sellers, as well as most major online booksellers around the world.
+Remember that the books also are available from other Amazon sellers, as well as most major online booksellers around the world.
 Check the ones which are closest to your country.